thoughtbot/ios-on-rails/book/iOS/AFNetworking/api_client_afn.md

 With AFNetworking, we don't have to manually set up the session configuration and session with our own custom init method.
 We simply initialize the client using `-initWithBaseURL:`, which means our paths later will be relative to this `ROOT_URL`.

-### Setting the Session Headers

-As before, we need to set custom header fields.
+As before, we need to set custom header fields to include the app secret.
+The app secret is necessary for a POST to users request, and will be replaced by the user's auth token for subsequent request.

-	// HUMRailsAFNClient.m

-    + (instancetype)sharedClient
-    {

-    	...

-            [_sharedClient.requestSerializer setValue:HUMAFNAppSecret
-                                   forHTTPHeaderField:@"tb-app-secret"];
-            [_sharedClient.requestSerializer setValue:[[NSUUID UUID] UUIDString]
-                                   forHTTPHeaderField:@"tb-device-token"];

-        });

-        return _sharedClient;
-    }

-Both these headers are necessary for a POST to users request.
-For subsequent requests, we'll only need the token.
-We'll change them once we've made a successful POST to users.